Longitudinal Data Analysis Using Stata

 PANEL DATA OFFER MAJOR OPPORTUNITIES AND SERIOUS PITFALLS

 The most common type of longitudinal data is panel data, consisting of measurements of predictor and response variables at two or more points in time for many individuals.
-Such data have two major attractions: the ability to control for unobservables, and the investigation of causal ordering.
+Such data have two major attractions: the ability to control for unobservables, and the determination of causal ordering.

 However, there is also a major difficulty with panel data: repeated observations are typically correlated, and this invalidates the usual assumption that observations are independent.
 As a result, confidence intervals and p-values can be severely biased.
 In some cases, coefficients may also be biased downward.